Are you looking for some low carb breakfast ideas that aren’t egg based to mix up your morning meals?

 Are there any great low carb/ keto cereals in the supermarket?

-Farmer Jo’s – Paleo Granola (found in Woolies and Coles) – I really like this granola – I don’t have it for breakfast, I’m more of a cereal in the afternoon person and enjoy it with some unsweetened almond milk as a snack. – Per 50g serve its 6.2g carbs and 6.2g fibre.
+Farmer Jo’s – Paleo Granola (found in Woolies, Coles, Supa IGA’s and some fruit & veg stores like Harris Farm ) – I really like this granola – I don’t have it for breakfast, I’m more of a cereal-in-the-afternoon person and enjoy it with some unsweetened almond milk as a snack. – Per 50g serve its 6.2g carbs and 6.2g fibre.

 There are also plenty of recipes online for keto granola – It may be easier to make your own!